rileywheadon/ffa-docs/docs/eda-trend-ams-mean.md

 - Null hypothesis: No monotonic trend.
 - Alternative hypothesis: A monotonic upward or downward trend exists.

-To conduct the BB-MK test, we rely on the results of the MK test and the Spearman auto-correlation test.
+To conduct the BB-MK test, we rely on the results of the MK test and the Spearman autocorrelation test.

 ### Steps

 1. Compute the MK test statistic (see below).
 2. Use the Spearman test (see below) to identify the least insignificant lag $k$.
-3. Resample the time series in blocks of size $k+1$ without replacement
+3. Resample the time series in blocks of size $k+1$ without replacement.
 4. Compute the MK test statistic for each bootstrapped sample.
 5. Derive the empirical distribution of the MK test statistic from the bootstrapped statistics.
 6. Estimate the significance of the observed test statistic using the empirical distribution.